eurostat/gridviz/docs/reference.md

 [![time series style](img/styles/timeseries.png)](https://eurostat.github.io/gridviz/examples/styles/time_series.html)

 This style shows the grid cells as a time series chart.
 It is particulary suitable to show data that has high temporal granularity and low geographical granurality (variation across time rather than space).
+The time series charts can be colored and sized according to other variables.

 See [this basic example](https://eurostat.github.io/gridviz/examples/styles/time_series.html) ([code](https://github.com/eurostat/gridviz/blob/master/examples/styles/time_series.html)).